-At the end of the evening on November 5 you will take your object home.
-After the Pop-Up Museum has ended, these objects and their stories will live on in a virtual museum hosted by the Zelikovitz Centre for Jewish Studies.
+At the end of the evening on November 5, all objects were taken home.
+Photos of these objects and their stories will be shared in a virtual on-line museum, with permission, hosted by the Zelikovitz Centre for Jewish Studies.

 How should I prepare my object for viewing?